hieuk09/bun_bo/README.md

 work-in-progress.
 The functionality it intends to deliver:

 - [x] Create new test file from existing ruby file
+- [x] Create new test files for all ruby files in a folder
 - [ ] Populate test file with `describe` block for class/module
 - [ ] Populate test file with `describe` block for each method
 - [ ] Support both minitest and rspec